Alinaconst/alina-website/content/authors/admin/_index.md

 Driven by a passion for connecting exceptional engineers with transformative opportunities, I'm committed to fostering an inclusive and diverse recruitment process.

-I have successfull more than 400 hires spanning Europe and China.
+I have successfully made more than 500 hires across Europe and China.
 Throughout this journey, I have cultivated a deep understanding of the significance of candidate experience, adopted a data-oriented approach to recruitment, conducted thorough talent mapping, and prioritized the establishment of strong relationships founded on mutual respect and trust.

+I am bilungual & can negotiate in Romanian and English.